 Well, he was right there.
 I was upset that I didn’t go.
 But attendance should have no impact in discussing the music.
 I’d argue that by not attending you’re likely to be more objective because you eliminate your personal experience from your judgement.
 There are a million things that can go right or wrong during the live experience.
 But long after the lights go up, it’s only the music on the recording that remains.
 If you want to have Phish nerd discussions about the best shows to listen to, then the music is the only universal currency to base these discussions on.
 It’s about separating the music played from your subjective experience.
 Otherwise, you might as well argue over who has the best favorite color.

 With that said, I spent the last several days re-listening to every note of Super Ball IX to see what’s worthy of regular rotation in Phish listening.
 Here are some of the highlights and lowlights:

-It's Monday, so it must be time for the Mystery Jam.
+Time for the Mystery Jam, bury the Mystery Jam, take out the Mystery Jam time...
 As usual, we will be playing for an MP3 download courtesy of our friends at LivePhish.com / Nugs.Net.
-This is a fairly unusual one for reasons that will be obvious once you play it, but what the hell, let's have some fun this week.
 The rules haven't changed: you need to correctly identify the song and the date to win.
 Post your guess in the comments.
 One guess per person per day (with the second “day” starting after I post the hint).
 The hint will come on Tuesday and the answer will be posted on Wednesday.
 Good luck...